So what are the course costs associated with this subject?

 While the government’s controversial new Higher Education and Research Bill is purportedly designed to ensure students the best value for money, it has been criticised by many and is currently the subject of cross-party revolt in The House of Lords.
 In the words of Lord Stevenson, the reforms are a ‘a classic case of understanding the value of everything and the cost of nothing’.

 Regardless, it’s clear that as institutions compete for applications in a competitive market, many are already going to great lengths to boost value wherever possible.
 Some now boast an assessed work experience placement for every student while others provide free budgeting classes.
 One university offers a ‘no hidden extras’ promise to cover all course costs and some online nanodegree providers even come with a ‘get a job or your money back’ guarantee.

-Considering that 69 per cent of students say that having core textbooks included in course fees would represent better value for money, many forward-thinking universities are now giving students access to a Kortext digital bookshelf as an attractive enhancement to their academic offering.
+Considering that 69 per cent of students say that having core textbooks included in course fees would represent better value for money, many forward-thinking universities are now giving students access to the Kortext digital learning platform as an attractive enhancement to their academic offering.